August 7-13, 2023

 ($50 application fee payable online)

--- a YouTube link or mp4 of a recent performance and
+a YouTube link or mp4 of a recent performance

 Since this is a small group, living together and supporting each other's dreams and work, each applicant will have a short zoom interview with Adrienne as part of the application process.